Toggle: English / Spanish

 - Biopsies and cultures of affected organs or tissues

 - Fundoscopy may reveal retinal lesions

-- Interferon-gamma release blood test, such as the QFT-Gold test to test for TB infection
+- Interferon-gamma release blood test, such as the QFT-Gold test to test for prior exposure to TB

 - Lung biopsy